-Beginning 3/18/20, the University Library has closed to public access.
-The Toro Computer Lab (LIB 1223) is closed as of 3/30/20.
+The University Library is closed to public access.
 For further information on Information Technology's Laptop Loan program, including alternative arrangements for pick-up, please visit their website.

 Any future changes to library building and service hours will be announced on this page and updated on our library hours page.

 Not sure how to request items, or want to check on the status of your request(s)?
 Visit our FAQ for requesting items through OneSearch for curbside pickup.
 Requests for physical materials are now closed for the remainder of 2020.
 Electronic journal article and book chapter requests will continue to be fulfilled.

 Want to know more about how to schedule a curbside pickup appointment, what times are available, and where to go to get your materials?
 Visit our FAQ that's all about curbside appointments.
-Appointments begin Tuesday, October 20th.
+Appointments have concluded for 2020.